Almost Gate

 Let’s just assume for a back of the envelope estimate than fifty thresholds lie between the sense input and that data arriving in the frontal lobes, where we make our decisions.
 Let’s also take a swag of 99% accuracy triggers the Almost Gate.

-Would it surprise you that when we experience the same sensory situation there is only a 60% chance that our frontal cortex receives the exact same information?
+Would it surprise you that when we experience the same sensory situation there is only a 45% chance that our frontal cortex receives the exact same sensory information?
 Why?
 Because the incoming sense data is merged with memories and understanding before it is considered in the frontal cortex.
-Each step from raw sense data to frontal lobe presentation only proceeds with a 99% fidelity.
+Assumption is each step from raw sense data to frontal lobe presentation proceeds with a 99% fidelity.

 That’s a nice, surprising consequence of the Almost Gate.
 It fixes uncertainty for subsequent thoughts.